 Landscape Designer Certification and Training

 Training for landscape designers is available through associate's, bachelor's and master's degree programs.
 You can learn about specific ways to incorporate trees, bushes, flowers, wood and stone to create a beautiful and useful outdoor space.
 Certification is available for experienced professionals.
 Read more about the degree options, certification requirements and job duties for landscape designers.
-Schools offering Landscape Design degrees can also be found in these popular choices.

 What Training Is Available?